How Pool Algaecide Works: Complete Chemistry Guide 2026

 Quaternary Ammonium Compounds (Quats)

 The most common pool algaecides contain quaternary ammonium compounds, which work by disrupting the cell membranes of algae.
-These positively charged molecules are attracted to the negatively charged algae cells, where they bind to the cell wall and cause it to rupture.
+These positively charged molecules are attracted to the negatively charged algae cells, where they bind to the cell membrane and cause it to rupture.
 This process kills the algae and releases its contents into the water, which is why you might notice cloudiness after adding quat-based algaecides.

 Quat algaecides are effective against most common pool algae types including green algae and some yellow algae strains.
 However, they can cause foaming if overdosed and may interfere with chlorine effectiveness temporarily.